open-voice-interoperability/website/site/content/join/_index.md

         technologies of open voice.
     - image: /img/illustrations-meeting-space.svg
       text: >-
-        Our funding of research and legislation will work to create a "Voice Name System (VNS)" for voice, similar to the DNS of the internet.
-A global, standards-based repository for AI-voice wake words.
-An open, standards-based reference architecture that enables every brand to find its voice.
+        OVN will drive industry awareness and advocacy of the opportunity, challenges, and impact of AI-voice in consumer-facing industries.
+This Network will sponsor research that will explore, develop, and assert standards and technologies of open voice.
   heading: Why Join The Open Voice Network?
   description: >-
     Open Voice Network members will help shape the future of AI-voice in